ahmettoguz/Micro-Backend/README.md

 <h2 id="manuel-testing">🔬 Manual Testing</h2>

-To run the Postman tests, first import the Postman collection file from the path ./src/main/resources/postman-request/ into Postman by selecting the "Import" option.
+To run the Postman tests, first import the Postman collection file from the path `./src/main/resources/postman-request/` into Postman by selecting the `Import` option.
 After importing, locate the collection in Postman, execute the individual requests for each.
 Review the responses to ensure that the endpoints are functioning as expected.

 <br/>